vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 If you need to deploy multiple appliances, you can use the initialization API to initialize appliances without manual intervention.
 For information about the initialization API, see [Initialize the Appliance by Using the Initialization API](ova_reg_api.md).

-You can deploy the vSphere Integrated Containers Appliance using the `ovftool` command.
-For more information, see [Deploy the vSphere Integrated Containers Appliance Using ovftool](deploy_vic_appliance_ovftool.md).
+You can also deploy the vSphere Integrated Containers Appliance using the `ovftool` command line utility.
+For more information, see [Deploy the vSphere Integrated Containers Appliance Using VMware OVF Tool](deploy_vic_appliance_ovftool.md).

 ## Prerequisites